 My journey as a whole has fostered a fascination with human development, motherhood and the cultural contexts of our lives.
 I have strong feelings about the expectations placed upon mums in our society and would love for them to feel valued, supported and respected for the integral role they have in raising our future leaders, carers and creators.
 At the same time, I would love for mothers to feel seen and supported as women with their own needs, desires and potential outside of motherhood.

 How to balance our children’s needs with our own is an emotive and complex question.
 I do not think there is a one-size-fits-all answer and it is an answer that is constantly shifting as our children grow and we continue to grow ourselves as women.
-Supporting mums to find their balance and nurture their confidence as they journey through motherhood so that they and their child/children can flourish is where my heart is.
+Helping mothers connect with themselves and interrupt unhelpful cycles and patterns to raise whole, authentic children is where my heart is.